AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 **Training & Fine-tuning**-

-For the baseline CNNs Resnets are used but BatchNormalization are replaced by [GroupNomalization](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7).For training optimizer used was Adam with a β1 = 0.9, β2 = 0.999. a batch size of 4096 and apply a high weight decay of 0.1.
+For the baseline CNNs Resnets are used but BatchNormalization are replaced by [GroupNomalization](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7).
+For training optimizer used was Adam with a β1 = 0.9, β2 = 0.999 and a batch size of 4096 and apply a high weight decay of 0.1.
-For fine-tuning SGD with momentum is used with batch size of 512. **Metrics** used for the downstream datsets is nothing but accuracy.
+For fine-tuning SGD with momentum is used with batch size of 512. **Metrics** used for the downstream datsets is nothing but **accuracy**.
 Few shot accuracies are obtained by usign regularized least squared regression problem that maps subset of training images to {-1,1}^k target variables.

 # **Results**-